wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-services/expose-a-websocket-endpoint-via-a-service.md

 # Expose a WebSocket Endpoint via a Service

 Choreo allows you to create and deploy applications in your preferred programming language, offering a seamless platform for building dynamic and scalable solutions.
-This guide walks you through the steps to deploy a WebSocket service using the NodeJS build presets.
+This guide walks you through the steps to deploy a WebSocket service using the NodeJS build preset.

 WebSockets provide real-time, two-way communication between a client and server over a persistent TCP connection.
 This makes WebSocket APIs ideal for applications that require real-time updates.